What is ADHD:

 - Avoids tasks that requires sustained mental effort

 - Often loses things necessary for tasks and activities

 - Often leaves seat in situations when remaining seated is required (i.e. classroom, mealtimes, religious services, workplace)

 - Often runs and climbs in situations in which it is appropriate

 - Is often “on the go” or acts as if “driven by a motor”

 - Difficulty waiting turn (i.e., during games, in line)

-Treating ADHD often requires medical, educational, behavioral and psychological interventions.
+Treating ADHD often requires medical, educational, behavioral and psychological interventions, with behavior therapy and Cognitive-Behavioral Therapy recognized as the gold standard for first line treatment.
 This comprehensive approach to treatment is sometimes called “multimodal” and, depending on the age of the individual with ADHD, may include:

 - parent training

 - behavioral therapy